 .env files are not enough for your purpose you may override environment variables directly by webserver setting.
 These settings override any variables configured in

 Bellow is described the easiest way.
 For better understanding, we recommend finding out the documentation of the specific platform.

-When using docker containers without kubernetes, add the environment variable to the
+When using docker containers, add the environment variable to the

 docker-compose.yml file to